JohnCiubuc/StreamLinkerino/README.md

 **Testing branch does not require chatterino to be patched**, but it does have a considerable delay (5-10s) on switching streams due to chatterino json writing frequency.

+Also this application only effectively worked on **X11**.
+Wayland compatibility is wonky at best (chatterino will only occasionally attach, and mpv will never attach)

 ## Testing branch TODO: